 After attending Solal's introductory lecture on anti-ageing by Dr Terry Grossman from Denver, Colorado in 2001, Dr Maureen developed a keen interest in anti-ageing/integrative medicine and realized the importance of conditions that contribute to ageing and a decline in health.
 During the wellness medicals for executives, she incorporated anti-ageing recommendations into all her consultations and was asked to present a talk on anti-ageing/integrative medicine in 2003.

-In mid-2005, after attending the World Anti-ageing and Aesthetic Congress in Monaco, she purchased her first Cutera laser platform and opened up her first aesthetic centre - Renewal Institute in Rivonia - offering anti-ageing injectables, peels, lasers, the Slender Wonder weight loss program and other cutting-edge therapies such as transdermal mesotherapy and carboxytherapy.
+In mid-2005, after attending the World Anti-ageing and Aesthetic Congress in Monaco, she purchased her first Cutera laser platform and opened up her first aesthetic center - Renewal Institute in Rivonia - offering anti-ageing injectables, peels, lasers, the Slender Wonder weight loss program, and other cutting-edge therapies such as transdermal mesotherapy and carboxytherapy.

 In 2006, she was invited by Allergan to attend a forum about Botox, in Spain, for top injectors in Europe and Africa.
 In the same year, she became one of the founding committee members of the AAMSSA (Aesthetic and Anti-Ageing Medicine Society of South Africa).

 Realizing that the physical appearance is only one part of the total picture of health and that it’s very important to address the inside as well as the outside of the human body, Dr Maureen started to offer a holistic approach to anti-ageing.
 As a result, Health Renewal, a functional and integrative approach to medicine was launched in September 2013.